Cinatra Documentation

 - Why Cinatra — what the platform unlocks

-- Comparisons — Cinatra vs ChatGPT Workspace Agents, Claude Cowork, Vercel Open Agents, Managed Agents, Amazon Quick, and Runwork
+- Comparisons — Cinatra vs ChatGPT Workspace Agents, Claude Cowork, Vercel Open Agents, Managed Agents, Amazon Quick, Runwork, Tasklet, Spawnlabs, and ServiceNow

 Docs content licensed under CC-BY-4.0; embedded code snippets under Apache-2.0.